microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

 ```

 ### -IsAutomated
-Flag representing if the attack simulation and training campaign was created from a simulation automation flow.
+Flag that represents if the attack simulation and training campaign was created from a simulation automation flow.
 Supports $filter and $orderby.

 ```yaml